The Marks Family Strikes Again, Scam CEO This Time

 The Letters Of Support Didn’t Seem To Sway The Judge

-Several others told Judge Collette that Brinker had taken full responsibility for his actions.
-They felt that this should go into account.
-Most of the letters didn’t mention that Brinker was paying a psychic out of Medicaid funds.
+Several others told Judge Collette that Brinker had taken full responsibility for his actions, and they felt that he should consider that.
+Most letters didn’t mention Brinker paying a psychic out of Medicaid funds.
 Instead, they focused on everything he had achieved as the CEO of Summit Pointe.

 psychic source logo